petrvanblokland/TYPETR-TypeLab-Club-Assistants/GETTING_STARTED.md

 * Assistants do not work very well if there are any UFOs are opened from other projects, because it won’t be able to find their **MasterData** descriptions.
 * If missing **MasterData** or **GlyphData** are found, close RoboFont and add these records to the sources first.
-* In case UFO masters are renamed, make sure to change the corresponding names in the **MASTER_DATA** as well.
+* In case UFO masters are renamed, make sure to change the corresponding names in the **MASTERS_DATA** as well.
 * Assistants try to keep track of opened fonts in preference of UFO fonts that are opened in the background.
 However, RoboFont sometimes gets confused, e.g. in the case an [Update] is done.
 Best is so quit RoboFont or at least close the Assistant window and then start the Assistant again.

 In all these cases, make sure to backup your UFO files.